“Statues of Queen Victoria and Queen Elizabeth II torn down in Canada” (BBC, July 2, 2021)

 This study invites Canadians from across Canada to share their views of Canadian citizenship and identity and citizenship education.
 Participants will fill out an online survey exploring how they understand Canadian citizenship and identity, their views, experiences and hopes for citizenship education and their beliefs about what kind of society they would like Canada to aim towards.

-The findings will serve as a starting point for theorizing a conception of the meaning of citizenship and identity in Canada.
-This conception aims towards the inclusion of all Canadians and the healing of past injustices, setting a foundation of inclusion that aims to address the contemporary challenges discussed in the news headlines above.
+The findings will serve as a starting point for theorizing a conception of the meaning of citizenship and identity in Canada today.
+This conception aims towards the inclusion of all Canadians, that aims to address the contemporary challenges discussed in the news headlines above.